micahcourey/PortlandQuiz/README.md

 ```console
 $ python -m SimpleHTTPServer
 ```
-* Open 'index.html' in a browser of your choice
+* Open 'localhost:8000' in a web browser

 Technologies Used
 ----------